rcmesquita/rcmesquita.github.io/_pages/about.md

 ---

 I am an Associate Professor in the School of Computer Science at the University of Birmingham, UK.
-My research is focused on developing and combining computational methods, biophysical modeling, and instrumentation for functional neuroimaging, with a particular emphasis on diffuse optical imaging.
-I am deeply passionate about understanding the intricacies of the brain function and how optics and computational methods can advance our knowledge in this fascinating field.

-My research interests span a wide range of topics within the realm of biomedical imaging.
-Some of the key areas I specialize in include: clinical applications of functional near-infrared spectroscopy and diffuse correlation spectroscopy; graph theory and complex systems; biophysical modeling of neurovascular coupling.
-You can explore my [publications page](https://rcmesquita.github.io/publications/) for a list of research articles published over the years.
+My research is focused on developing and combining instrumentation, computational methods, and biophysical modeling for functional neuroimaging, with a particular emphasis on diffuse optical imaging (or near-infrared spectroscopy, NIRS).
+More specifically, my research interests span a wide range of topics within the realm of biomedical imaging.
+Some of the key areas I specialize in include: clinical applications of functional NIRS and diffuse correlation spectroscopy; brain connectivity and its complexity; biophysical modeling of neurovascular coupling.

 I am open to collaboration and welcome inquiries from students and fellow researchers who want to pursue a deep understanding on these topics.
 Feel free to contact me to discuss research opportunities, collaborations, or any questions you may have.

+* List of the most recent [research articles](https://rcmesquita.github.io/publications/) published over the years.

+* Current [research projects](https://rcmesquita.github.io/projects/) developed in my lab.

+* [Tools and patents](https://rcmesquita.github.io/repositories/) developed throughout my research and held by me.